 I’ve got a lot of good things going on in my chart right now.
 I’m also still feeling like crap as I recover from shingles.
 The fatigue is something else!

-The worst part about my current lack of energy is that it seems to be effecting my brain.
+The worst part about my current lack of energy is that it seems to be affecting my brain.
 I’m a little dimwitted at the moment.
 The timing couldn’t be worse because Mercury is about to station exactly one minute away from my natal Saturn.

 A Mercury/Saturn conjunction isn’t really a bad thing.
 In fact, interpretations of the typically short-lived aspect can be quite positive.
 Take this passage from “Cafe Astrology” for example: